Equipment Repair Form

 Equipment is fully checked and tested after repair to ensure original

-Flat Rate repair for the Wave radio models
+Flat Rate overhaul / refurbishing for the models

 listed above is